folio-org/folio-install/single-server.md

           -"Dsecure_store_props=/mnt/edge-oai-pmh-ephemeral.properties"
         restart: "always"
     ```
     In this configuration, use the IP address or DNS record for Okapi (not 'localhost') for the okapi_url option.

-To start the edge module containers:
+    Now start the edge module containers:
     ```
     cd /etc/folio/edge
     sudo docker-compose up -d